-Section 11.5.
-Untimely Performance Reviews.

-- 12 A. Issues regarding timeliness in the completion of performance reviews shall be resolved - exclusively as follows:

-- 1. LEVEL 1.
-If a performance review is not completed on time, the employee may - request a review of the circumstances by the department director. - 16 2.
+- 3 Section 11.5.
+Untimely Performance Reviews. - A. Issues regarding timeliness in the completion of performance reviews shall be resolved exclusively as follows: - 1.
+LEVEL 1.
+If a performance review is not completed on time, the employee may request a review of the circumstances by the department director. - 2.
 LEVEL 2.
-If the situation is not resolved within fourteen (14) days of the - initiation of LEVEL 1, the employee may present a written appeal to the County - Manager. - 19 3.
-LEVEL 3.
-In the case of annual performance reviews, if the employee is not - satisfied with the resolution at LEVEL 2, (s) he may file a written grievance at - 21 Step 3 under section 1 of this Article within seven (7) days of the notice of - resolution at LEVEL 2. - B. If the employee feels that performance review factors in the current review instrument do - 24 not accurately reflect the duties assigned to his/her position, (s)he may request a copy of - 25 the performance review form and reexamination of the performance review instrument - by the Human Resources Manager.
-Such request must be made prior to the completion

-- 1 of the performance review. - 2 Section 11.6.
+If the situation is not resolved within fourteen (14) days of the initiation of LEVEL 1, the employee may present a written appeal to the County Manager. - 12 LEVEL 3.
+In the case of annual performance reviews, if the employee is not satisfied with the resolution at LEVEL 2, they may file a written grievance at Step 3 under section 1 of this Article within seven (7) days of the notice of resolution at LEVEL 2. - B. If the employee feels that performance review factors in the current review instrument do not accurately reflect the duties assigned to their position, they may request a copy of the performance review form and reexamination of the performance review instrument by the Human Resources Manager.
+Such request must be made prior to the completion of the performance review. - Section 11.6.
 Union Representation.
-The union will not be required to process grievances - 3 for non-dues paying members.
-A Union Officer or Shop Steward may attend any grievance - 4 hearing or interrogation (formal or informal) with pay if such hearing or interrogation is during - 5 the Union Officer or Shop Steward's working hours.
-The union will be provided a copy of all - 6 grievance responses. - 7 Section 11.7.
+The union will not be required to process grievances for non-dues paying members.
+A Union Officer or Representative(s) may attend any grievance hearing or interrogation (formal or informal) with pay if such hearing or interrogation is during the Union Officer or Representative(s) working hours.
+The union will be provided a copy of all grievance responses.

+- Section 11.7.
 Formal Investigations and the Firefighter Bill of Rights.
-All employees covered - 8 by this bargaining unit shall be protected by Florida State Statue 112.82 "Florida Firefighter Bill - 9 of Rights".
+All employees covered - 2 by this bargaining unit shall be protected by Florida State Statue 112.82 "Florida Firefighter Bill - 3 of Rights".